ebremstedt/script_table/README.md

 Your code should be in a folder with the name of your team.

-## Optional: review another teams pull request.
+## Step 2: Review another teams pull request.

 You can find those here:
 https://github.com/ebremstedt/script_table/pulls